 - Butter and flour a 9- by 13-inch (22x33 cm) and set aside.

-- Bring water to a boil.
-Put the dates and 1 teaspoon of baking soda in a medium bowl.
-Add boiling water and set aside until needed.
+- Bring 1 ½ cups water to a boil.
+Put 2 cups Medjool dates and 1 teaspoon baking soda in a medium bowl.
+Add the boiling water and set aside until needed.

-- Sift flour, cocoa, remaining ¾ teaspoons baking soda, and salt over a bowl and set aside.
+- Sift 1 ¾ cups all-purpose flour, ¼ cup unsweetened cocoa powder, remaining ¾ teaspoons baking soda and ½ teaspoon salt over a bowl and set aside.

-- Beat butter and sugar (with electric beaters in a large bowl or in the bowl of a stand mixer fitted with the paddle attachment) at medium speed for 2 minutes, scraping down the sides of the bowl as needed.
+- Beat ½ cup unsalted butter and 1 cup sugar with an electric mixer in a large bowl (or in the bowl of a stand mixer fitted with the paddle attachment) at medium speed for 2 minutes, scraping down the sides of the bowl as needed.

-- Beat on high for 1 minute, add the eggs, one at a time, beating well after each addition.
+- Beat on high for 1 minute, add 2 eggs, one at a time, beating well after each addition.
 Scrape the sides of the bowl as needed.
 Beat an additional 2 minutes.

 - Add the sifted dry mixture and beat on low until well combined.